sigmachipmunk/Azora-Discord-Rat/README.md

 - 3: Find the location its downloaded in, right click on it, and extract it.

 - 4: After all of these are complete, run setup.bat which will download and install all of the required libraries for the software and then start the software

+# How to use
+After installing the Azora Discord-Rat, heres what you have to do!
+( if you havent already installed it then folow the guide above )